Computer Programming I

 - Multi-dimensional arrays

-- Arrays of characters and C-Strings
+- Arrays of characters and C-strings

-- C-String and character manipulation library functions
+- String objects and character manipulation library functions

 - Pointers and dynamic memory management